lenakmeth/lenakmeth.github.io/content/_index.md

 _First things first, a quick guide on  [how to pronounce my name](/pronounce/)._

-I am a psot-doctoral researcher located in Toulouse, France.
+I am a post-doctoral researcher located in Toulouse, France.
 I am currently working with [Chloé Braud](https://www.irit.fr/~Chloe.Braud/) and [Philippe Muller](https://www.irit.fr/~Philippe.Muller/) at [IRIT](https://www.irit.fr/en/home/) on mulilingual discourse relation extraction/identification.
 For any questions, don't hesitate to send me an email or reach out on Mastodon!

 **Studies**